You’re probably wondering why you’re reading an article about guest blogging in 2023. Aren’t we all tired of this tired old marketing tactic?

 Also, make sure to link to some of their own internal content in the guest post to improve dwell time.

-If you read this article by Bruce Clay, he points out that Google isn’t actually against guest posting but against link building schemes without any regard to user experience.
+In this article by Bruce Clay titled “Paid Guest Posting is Bad for Business”, he points out that Google isn’t actually against guest posting but against link building schemes without any regard to user experience.
 For paid guest posting sites, the barrier isn’t relevance, quality, or user experience.
 But it’s all about the highest bidder?

 So, you should be wary of hosting your content on these sites and of hiring link building services that aren’t interested in creating useful content.
 Guest posting is primarily about adding value to others’ audiences.
 Your main purpose shouldn’t be building links.
 If, however, you end up with a link and hundreds of new visitors, you earned it.